MohammedJebril/ArvatoCapstone/README.md

 3.Summary of Results:

-	See ArvatoCapstone.zip for summary of results.
+	See https://medium.com/@moh.55/using-machine-learning-to-identify-customers-bfd88ea29d9 for summary of results.

 4.Licensing and Acknowledgements: